THE AAGD LEADERSHIP LYCEUM PROGRAM

 - The Lyceum Program will rely heavily on the input and participation of current and past AAGD leaders.
 Outside experts will be included, such as marketing specialists, elected officials, and community leaders.
 Attendance at outside events, e.g. City Council Meetings or community service events will be part of the requirements of the program, as well as attending certain AAGD activities such as Board and Legislative Committee meetings.
 Graduates of the Lyceum program are recognized at the annual Installation Dinner in June.

 The AAGD Board of Directors encourages our owner/manager and vendor members to review their organization and identify company personnel who are potential leaders for our association and who have a genuine interest in pursuing an association leadership role.
-Again, the deadline for applications is every March.
-If you would like an application, email Marsha Stephenson or call her at 972-739-9502.
+Again, the deadline for applications is February 1.
+If you whave any questions, email Denise Bardwell or call her at 972-739-9502.